waldenblue/naosei1456/README.md

 # Modulation or Monolith?

-It’s just a balance in between how big is/will be th
+It’s just a balance in between how big is/will be the app, how many people will work on it and the development time we have.

+Modulation has several benefits, like when you change a file not